-If an NSCM session for this user does not exist, the Authentication Manager creates an NSCM session token for the user.
-The token has the format: mobile.username, where username is the user's UNIX ID.
+If there is no NSCM session for this user, the Authentication Manager creates an NSCM session token with the format: mobile.IEE802-<MACID>.

-If the Sun Ray server is part of a failover group, the load-balancing algorithm may redirect the user to another Sun Ray server, where the user types a user name and password again before an NSCM session is created.
-The Sun Ray administer can control whether the user has to re-enter a user name and password pair.
+If the Sun Ray server is part of a failover group, the load-balancing algorithm may redirect the user to another Sun Ray server.

-If an NSCM session exists on a different Sun Ray server in a failover group, the user is redirected to the server where the most current NSCM session is located.
+A user who has an NSCM session on a different Sun Ray server in a failover group is redirected to the server with the most current NSCM session.